 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

 The ups and downs of being a digital nomad with family

 Being location independent may seem like a dream lifestyle.
 But in reality, the life of working nomads has MANY ups and downs.
-My husband is blessed to have a job that he can do remotely.
+My husband and I are blessed to have jobs that we can do remotely.
 This certainly helps us have a bit of steady income as we travel.
 But with the flexibility of being location independent comes some level of insecurity.

 Every time we move to a new location, it’s somewhat of a crap shoot whether we’ll have solid internet connection.
 For a digital nomad with family that depends on reliable internet for our livelihood, this can be problematic.
 Spending a week with extremely SLOW internet speeds, like we did in Costa Rica, can greatly diminish productivity.
 Something that takes a few hours to do with fast internet can take the whole day.